6 Characteristics of a Healthy Relationship

 “Communication comes second to respect in sustaining a healthy relationship,” says Cook.
 “You must be able to share your needs and have them be heard for a mutually beneficial relationship to occur.”

 However, good communication within a healthy relationship is a two-way street.
 People can sometimes fixate on improving their partner rather than owning up to their own behavioral patterns.
+(Here are some relationship communication quotes that will inspire you to speak up and listen to your partner.)

 The last word